-Since Counter-Strike: Global Offensive’s release in 2012, it’s become on of the most popular esports in the world – let alone one of the most played FPS games – regularly pulling in audiences in the millions.
-On top of that, it’s managed to hold steady as one of the most popular games on Steam since its release.
-Now it’s gone free-to-play, it’s sure to pull in some fresh blood.
+Since Counter-Strike: Global Offensive’s release in 2012, it’s become one of the most popular esports in the world – let alone one of the most played FPS games – regularly pulling in audiences in the millions.
+On top of that, it’s expanded with its own battle royale mode and heaps of new maps, and it’s even gone free-to-play.

 Since its release in 1999, Counter-Strike has always had a reputation for being hard to start playing.
 Anyone who plays it will have a story for you about how badly they got thrashed when they first started out, and countless new players have been scared off by CS’ steep learning curve over the last decade and a half.

 While its core mechanics are relatively simple – simply point the gun towards your enemies and shoot – once you dip below the surface, Counter-Strike quickly proves to be a much deeper game than it first seems.
-With that in mind, we’ve gathered together some helpful tips, so if you’re one of those new players enticed by that brand-new ‘free’ price tag, read on to help you swat up on Valve’s famous FPS.
+With that in mind, we’ve gathered together some helpful tips, so if you’re one of those new players enticed by that ‘free Steam games‘ tag, read on to help you swat up on Valve’s famous FPS.

-5. Watch pro streams – There’s several professional CS:GO players who regularly stream their practice matches on Twitch.
-You can learn a lot from just watching how they play, how they communicate with their team, etc. Not everyone does this, and some folks will argue that you’d be better off spending this time just playing the game more, but I know it’s helped me out a lot.
-A healthy mix of playing and watching has done wonders for my CS game.
+There’s several professional CS:GO players who regularly stream their practice matches on Twitch.
+You can learn a lot from just watching how they play, how they communicate with their team, etc. Not everyone does this, and some folks will argue that you’d be better off spending this time just playing the game more, but if you want to elevate your game then these are people to show you how.
 Here’s a handy list of CS:GO pros who stream – check a few out and find someone who you like watching.

 A few times a year, there’s also major CS:GO tournaments, which are extra useful to watch as a new player, as the matches are generally commentated by people who are very familiar with the finer points of CS strategy.

-13. Learn to be patient on CT side – One thing you will see time and time again in low-rank matches is impatient counter-terrorists.
+One thing you will see time and time again in low-rank matches is impatient counter-terrorists.
 When playing as the CT side (assuming you’re playing a defusal map, which is the predominant competitive game mode), your job is to hold down the bomb sites and not let the terrorists plant the bomb.
 If you’re pushing up past the bomb sites and hunting around for terrorists, a smart terrorist team will simply wait you out and kill you when you push.
 Don’t do it.
-And learn how to punish people for doing it when you’re on terrorist side.
+And learn how to punish people for doing it when you’re on the terrorist side.

-15. Don’t rage! – This one’s probably obvious to a lot of people, but CS can be a challenging and frustrating game when you’re losing.
+This one’s probably obvious to a lot of people, but CS can be a challenging and frustrating game when you’re losing.
 Getting frustrated is only going to make you play worse, so try and keep a level head.
 And if you can’t do that, at least don’t broadcast your frustration over voice comms.
 No one wants to hear about how bullshit their teammate thinks this game is in the middle of a round.
 And if you’re getting an earful from your teammates then just mute them – their toxicity isn’t worth any callouts they might make.